ijeomaodinko/TDD/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # TDD
-This project you will implement a class with some methods, but you will do it by doing test-driven development (TDD).
+This project will implement a class with some methods, but will do it by doing test-driven development (TDD).

 ## Built With